Archive The Ultimate Parental Guide on How to Teach Kids About Scams

 Online shopping is an introvert’s dream.
 Introverted or extroverted, everybody loves the sound of having that package arrive at their doorstep; a ring of the bell, or a knock on the door.
 Online shopping usually means entering your credit card information on a website.
 Hopefully, that website is legit, but there’s always a chance that the website only looks legit.

-Your credit card information can easily be stolen if you’re sent to a URL that a scammer has created to look like a normal payment process.
+Your credit card information can easily be stolen if you’re sent to a URL that a scammer has created.
+This URL looks like a normal payment process.
 One way this happens is that a legit website is hacked without the owner’s knowledge, and you’re none the wiser.
 This way, hackers can gather sensitive information such as credit card numbers, PINs, etc. This is called form-jacking.

 Aside from form-jacking, other e-commerce scams might lead you to websites that scam you.
 This means that when you pay for a product or service, you may not get what you paid for or get a very bad product in return.
 The difference with form jacking is that these types of websites have been created by scammers and don’t feature the products they advertise.
 In form-jacking, the website itself is legit, but hackers have used coding techniques to hack it.